How to Transfer Photos from iPhone to PC

 The main draw for this method is the integration with iCloud.
 If you have the iCloud for Windows app installed on your PC, and you're signed into your Apple account, you can access your iCloud photos directly from within the Photos app.

 This was notably the slowest of the USB cable methods reviewed.
-So, if time is an important factor for you, skip to a different method.
+Users prioritizing speed should consider alternative transfer options.

 How to import iPhone photos to PC with the Windows Photos app

-1. Launch the Photos app on your Windows PC or laptop.
+1. Launch the Photos app on your Windows PC.

 2. Connect your iPhone with a USB cable.